Part 12: More on Riley's Journal and His Escapes From The Labor Camp/Prison for Boys

 Green River, Denver, Los Angeles....cured....

 Here is a link about Bert Bertram.
 I might check out the library at Lincoln Center in New York, they have more information there.
-During Riley's teen years, he rode freight trains, hitched rides, stayed with distant relatives, and later he'd end up in a camp for homeless men.
-He managed to get gigs on the radio and on the stage, but also time in jail.
+After Riley served his time on the farm, but still a teenager, he rode freight trains, hitched rides, stayed with distant relatives, and later he'd end up in a camp for homeless men.
+He managed to get gigs on the radio and on the stage, but also spent time in jail.

 I've had a revelation reading through my father's various escapes and how he hid from the authorities.
 I finally understand why Dad would never call the police, even when there was a terrible event, like the time a man held a woman at knife point inside our apartment in Hollywood.
 Mom had left the door open to get fresh air, and a terrified woman ran inside our place, screaming for help.
 Seconds later, a man barreled in behind her with a knife.
 He grabbed her, holding her backside against him, the knife to her throat, yelling at us that he was going to kill her.
 Then he dragged her away to his van in the parking lot.
 My mother wanted to call the police, but my father wouldn't allow it.
 He ordered her to put the phone down.
 It is such a bizarre but vivid childhood memory.
 I was in the second grade.